Mara-WebDevStandard/Portfolio/readme.md

 https://drive.google.com/file/d/1eafvycXDmRZNO9_D0A6OoFo-Y2ip6d0D/view?usp=sharing

 * Website Purpose:
 This website displays my body of work as a web developer to prospective employers and introduces me both personally and professionally.
+It offers a view of my work and competency by way of the available blog posts, each of which features some part of my body of professional work.
+The website also gives users access to my resume, and includes an about me page where employers can get to know my hobbies and personal interests.

 * Functionality and Features:
+Design: Minimalistic design with a seamless transition from page to page with a consistent background.
+Neutral colours were used.
+Navigation: With a simple and intuitive navigation system and few pages the website is simple to search through for any given information.
+Layout: Adapts to phone and i-pad layouts with multiple media breakpoints.

 * Sitemap:
 <br />